 Luxembourg is a historic location for the Group, whose main entity, Societe Generale Luxembourg, is the oldest foreign bank in the Grand Duchy (1893).
-The Group generates a NBI of €665 million and employs almost 1,400 people in this country.
+The Group generates a NBI of €691 million and employs more than 1,300 people in this country.
 Its main activities are corporate and investment banking, private banking, insurance and leasing.
+These activities have the essential characteristic of being of very high added value.